Funeral Poems

 Funeral poems for Dad

-Some of the poets from throughout history have penned funeral poems for their Dad or a funeral eulogy for their Dad.
+Some poets throughout history have penned funeral poems for their fathers or a funeral eulogy for their Dad.

-Below two of our favourites.
-The first by Kelly Roper is a very humorous, modern take on the 21st century father, which won't be perfect for every father, but will be for some.
+Below are two of our favourites.
+The first by Kelly Roper is a humorous, modern take on the 21st-century father, which won't be perfect for every father, but will be for some.

 Dad funeral poems